Top tips for academic and personal success at university

 As soon as each module starts, check the module handbook on MyBeckett to see when your deadlines are.
-Put them in your iCloud calendar, write them on your notice board, plan out when you will start the assignments.
+Put them in your calendar, write them on your notice board, plan out when you will start the assignments.
 Being proactive and productive with your deadlines will increase your determination to achieve a high grade.

-The Leeds Beckett libraries at both campuses contain an extensive catalogue of reading resources designed to help you in your studies.
+Utilise the University’s free resources, the libraries at both campuses contain an extensive catalogue of reading resources designed to help you in your studies.
 These books are free to borrow for a short period of time, and you will be notified via email when your book must be returned.
 The library also offers ICT services to all students, including desktop PCs to work at, laptops to loan for the day, and online Microsoft Office facilities so you do not need to pay for Microsoft Word or PowerPoint yourself.
 Not only that, but there are also subject librarians for every course who are there to help support you with all your academic literature needs, including referencing, tracing sources or even just finding the right literature for your essay.

 What’s one thing you wish someone had told you when starting a new course at university?